Infineon/mtb-example-ce241611-xensiv-60ghz-radar-presence-detection/README.md

    - **Macro motions:** Detecting major movements into or through the field of view (motion detection)

-   > **Note:** Macro and micro threshold parameters can be adjusted to achieve different levels of sensitivity.
+   > **Note 1:** Macro and micro threshold parameters can be adjusted to achieve different levels of sensitivity.
 The following table summarizes three different levels.
 For example, high sensitivity means that the solution is more sensitive to smaller movements.
 You can set any threshold values based on your use case requirement

+   > **Note 2:** If you want to see the data to be printed continuously in the serial terminal, enable the verbose

    **Table 7.
 Sensitivity levels with corresponding threshold setting**